Lennart05/toponym/README.md

 ## Country names and codes

 The data is supposed to cover maps and toponyms of the world.
-The `country.data()` lets you access the table with all countries available as well as regional names of specified countries.
+The function `country.data()` lets you access the table with all countries available as well as regional names of specified countries.